urinieto/msaf/README.md

 A series of examples can be seen in the `examples` folder.

+You can follow a thorough example on this fantastic [Jupyter Notebook](https://github.com/urinieto/msaf/blob/master/examples/Run%20MSAF.ipynb).

 MSAF can be run in two different modes: **single file** and **collection** modes.

 ###Single File Mode###